 David Burns, the regional manager at the Auburn Ruth Everuss Aquatic Centre told SBS News the program was set up not only provide employment for refugees but to also diversify staff at the local pool.

-We try and reflect the demographic of the area.
+We try and reflect the demographics of the area.
 We’ve got six refugees that currently work with us,” he said.

 “Their work ethic – they’re so humble, they just wanted an opportunity and that’s with lifeguards and learn-to-swim teachers, and we’re really, really proud.”